 Georgia law allows for reduced property taxes if you and your home meet specific requirements.
 Below is a summary of the most common such tax reduction categories for homeowners to consider:

-Standard homestead exemption: The home of each Georgia resident that is owner-occupied as a primary residence may be granted a $2,000 exemption from most county and school taxes.
+The home of each Georgia resident that is owner-occupied as a primary residence may be granted a $2,000 exemption from most county and school taxes.
 The $2,000 is deducted from the 40% assessed value of the homestead.
 The owner of a dwelling house of a farm that's granted a homestead exemption may also claim a homestead exemption in participation with the program of rural housing under contract with the local housing authority.

-Line-of-duty exemption: Were you married to a police officer or firefighter who was killed in the line of duty?
+Were you married to a police officer or firefighter who was killed in the line of duty?
 If so, and if you have not remarried, your Georgia home is 100% exempt from any property tax.

-Veteran exemptions: A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
+A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
 A similar exemption is available to the unmarried surviving spouse of a United States armed forces member who died in a war or conflict involving the United States military.

 Although Georgia laws set statewide property tax rules, your local government handles the administration and levying of the tax.
 Contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.

-In addition to the property tax, which is based on the assessed value of your home, your tax bill may include special assessments.
+In addition to the property tax, which is based on the assessed value of your home, your tax bill might include special assessments.
 Typically these are made to pay for neighborhood improvements, such as street paving or repaving.

 Depending on the complexity of your situation, you might want to seek legal help to reduce your Georgia property tax.
-To find an experienced real estate lawyer in Georgia, check out Nolo’s Lawyer Directory.